Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Results

-The 383 genes found to fit the model well were grouped into 12 clusters.
-The number of clusters was determined using the Bayesian Information Criterion (see Figure \ref{fig:bic}) and the clusters are shown in Figure \ref{fig:clusters_gw}.
+The 383 genes found to fit the model well were grouped into 12 clusters (Figure \ref{fig:clusters_gw}) with the optimal number of clusters determined by the Bayesian Information Criterion.
 To determine the speed of the response in each cluster, we compute the peak time of the mean profile for each cluster (see Table \ref{tab:peak_time}).
-Table \ref{tab:pathway_gw} shows the significant canonical pathways ($p$-value $<0.01$) and the observed genes in each of the 12 clusters.
+We used the Genomatix Pathway System (GePS) to look for enriched canonical pathways ($p$-value $<0.01$) in each cluster (supplementary material, Table \ref{tab:pathway_gw}) and performed a Gene Ontology (GO) analysis of the clusters using the DAVID tool \cite{DAVID_Huang_08,DAVID_Huang_09} (supplementary material, Tables \ref{tab:DAVID_GO_1}-\ref{tab:DAVID_GO_3}) showing that clusters are enriched for a number of different GO categories.
+The GO analysis identified early peaking clusters such as 2, 4 and 10 as enriched for nucleotide binding proteins consistent with many early genes being involved in downstream transcriptional regulation.
 The clustering of the pair of genes \textit{JAK1} and \textit{JAK2} in cluster 10, which has a prominent early peak, suggests that the response of both genes to E2 is rapid and coordinated.
-Since these genes are known to act together in several biological pathways, their appearance in the same cluster suggests that the clustering is likely to reveal other biologically significant relationships.
-One may also speculate that directly inhibiting the function of other early responding genes would compromise the action of estradiol.
+Since these genes are known to act together in several biological pathways such as the IL-6 signaling pathway and the IFN gamma signaling pathway, their appearance in the same cluster suggests that the clustering is likely to reveal other biologically significant relationships.

 A closer look at the inferred pol-II promoter profiles of some examples in cluster 10, the earliest peaking cluster, and the corresponding inferred pol-II profiles over the last 20\% of the genes reveals the possible influence of gene length on mRNA production and how clustering the inferred promoter profiles can account for this influence and uncover potential co-regulation.
 Figure \ref{fig:latent_lastseg} shows the inferred promoter profiles and the inferred pol-II profiles over the last 20\% for three genes \textit{CLN8}, \textit{BRI3BP} and \textit{JAK2} in cluster 10.
 Figure \ref{fig:raw_chipseq} shows the corresponding raw ChIP-seq reads.
 The lengths of the genes to the nearest kilobase are 23, 32 and 143 kb respectively.
 We see that despite the last segment profiles peaking at different times, the promoter profiles peak at approximately the same time.
 The difference in peak time over the final segment of the gene is most likely due to the length of the genes and accounts for the amount of time the pol-II takes to move down the gene.
 Such differences would mask potential co-regulation if we attempted to cluster genes based on their mRNA profiles.